mrro3t/CAPTCHA-Recognition-System/README.md

 ## Evaluation (Locally)

 This script evaluates the CAPTCHA model using validation images and computes performance metrics at both full CAPTCHA level and per-digit level.
-The best model is already saved in models folder.
+The best model is already saved in `models/`.

 `metrics/captcha_metrics.png` – Overall accuracy, precision, recall, and F1-score.